akhilvreddy/Datathon/README.md

 ```
 1)  Does having more money (GDP/capita) and better life conditions lead to more happiness?
 2)
-3)  Is there a correlation between __ and happiness?
+3)  Is there a correlation between alcohol consumption and happiness?
 How does one affect the other and vice versa?
 ```

 We kept these questions in mind while doing our project but also let our imagination fly sometimes.